Leonardo-Boss/suckless-site/suckless.org/project_ideas/index.md

 Our project ideas in general intend to focus on our innovative development environment from bare hardware to the graphical interface.

-* Graphical user interfaces for developers (such as more advanced concepts for mail clients, messaging clients, music players, text editors).
+* Idiomatic interfaces for developers (such as more advanced concepts for mail clients, messaging clients, music players, text editors).
-* Web applications for developers following our GUI concepts (issue and bug tracking).
+* Simple protocol interfaces for developers.
 * General userland enhancements to UNIX-like operating systems.
 * Foundations of a new windowing system for UNIX-like operating systems.
 * Improvements to our existing software projects and infrastructure.